 Endowment Honors Stephen Barker’s Legacy

-In advance of Stephen Barker’s retirement as dean of the Claire Trevor School of the Arts, friends and supporters are pitching in to create an endowment that will not only celebrate his legacy but also ensure future funding for interdisciplinary arts research – which has been at the heart of Barker’s 35-year career at UCI.
+In honor of Stephen Barker’s retirement as dean of the Claire Trevor School of the Arts, friends and supporters are pitching in to create an endowment that will not only celebrate his legacy but also ensure future funding for interdisciplinary arts research – which has been at the heart of Barker’s 35-year career at UCI.

 “Research and innovation in the arts are all around us, embedded in the cultural products that we produce, examine and enjoy,” says Jesse Colin Jackson, associate dean of research and innovation.
 “For CTSA faculty and students, research and innovation activities are the seeds that grow into creative excellence.”